Praful Pansheriya

-Praful Chhaganbhai Pansheriya (born 1 June 1971) is an Indian politician.
-He has served as MLA for Kamrej 158 from 2012 to 2017.
-He is a Minister of State (Parliamentary Affairs, Primary, Secondary and Adult Education, Higher Education) and Member of the Gujarat Legislative Assembly from the Kamrej Assembly constituency since 2022.
-He serves as Minister of State in the Ministry of Higher Education of Gujarat in the Second Bhupendrabhai Patel Ministry since December 12, 2022.
-He is associated with the Bharatiya Janata Party.
-His work during Covid-19 was remarkably appreciated.
+Praful Chhaganbhai Pansheriya (born 1 June 1971) is an Indian politician from Gujarat.
+He is currently serving as the Minister of Health and Family Welfare, Medical Education and Protocol in the Government of Gujarat, holding independent charge.
+He is a member of the Gujarat Legislative Assembly representing the Kamrej Assembly constituency and is affiliated with the Bharatiya Janata Party.
+His work during COVID-19 was remarkably appreciated.